glennsarti/glennsarti.github.io/_posts/2020-06-26-hello-is-it-me.md

 **My technical skills were increasing in areas that aren't really in demand**

 My skills in Ruby were getting better and better.
-But there as a big problem.
+But there was a big problem.
 Even a simple search on job-seeker sites showed that very few people are looking for ruby programmers, particularly ones with no Ruby on Rails experience.
 But then I looked at what I considered my technical strengths: `A Windows first infrastructure programmer, proficient in PowerShell and Ruby.
 In Open Source development environments.`

 There wasn't much (to be honest, ANY) demand for this whole combination.
 Which lead me to a second realisation